oswaldo-n/HtH-Build_Summer_2022/Finding_an_Interesting_Dataset/README.md

-2 | Identifying similar content by matching text-based features 3 | Network analysis of Actors / Directors and find interesting insights 4 | Does Netflix focus more on TV Shows than movies in recent years 5 | Finiding the average duration of a movie in the collection of movies 6 |
+2 | Identifying similar content by matching text-based features 3 | Network analysis of Actors / Directors and find interesting insights 4 | Does Netflix focus more on TV Shows than movies in recent years 5 | Finding the average duration of a movie in the collection of movies 6 |
 7 |
 8 |